Best Automatic Photo Book Apps in 2026 (Tested): Chatbooks vs Mixbook vs LifeCache vs Journi

 | Best for | Social media backup | Travel books | Personal yearbook |

-These aren’t really “automatic” photo book apps — they’re design tools.
-But they come up in every comparison, so here’s the quick take:
+These come up in every comparison, so the quick take:

-Shutterfly / Mixbook: Powerful editors with hundreds of templates.
+Shutterfly: Powerful editor, hundreds of templates.
 Great if you want total control and have 15-20 hours to spare.
 The “autofill” feature just dumps photos into a template — it’s not AI curation.

 Google Photos: Can auto-generate a simple photo book from your library.
 Cheap ($15 for a softcover).
 But no event grouping, no captions, no narrative.
 It’s a photo grid with a spine.